 With wickedly good speakers with a passion for what is without doubt the best subject (maths), save the date for this exceptional study day.
 Give your KS5 students the opportunity to meet our crack team of mathematicians, engineers, statisticians, architects, code-breakers, data scientists and more for the ultimate educational experience.

 Fermat’s last theorem Simon Singh, Writer and broadcaster

-Simon Singh, author of a book and director of a BBC documentary about Fermat’s Last Theorem discusses the origin of the problem, describes the heroes and villains who tried and failed to prove Fermat’s Last theorem and tells the story of Professor Andrew Wiles, who conquered Fermat’s challenge after working in secret for seven years.
+Simon discusses the origin of Fermat’s Last Theorem: the problem; the heroes and villains who tried and failed to prove it; and the story of Professor Andrew Wiles, who conquered Fermat’s challenge after working in secret for seven years.

 About Simon Singh

 Simon is an author and broadcaster.
 His books include Fermat’s Last Theorem, The Code Book, The Big Bang, Trick or Treatment and most recently The Simpsons and Their Mathematical Secrets.

 Are we made of maths?
 Mark Lewney, Mathematician and physicist

 Does maths really exist, or is it just something people do?
 Physicist Eugene Wigner said that the unreasonable effectiveness of mathematics in the natural sciences is something bordering on the mysterious and that there is no rational explanation for it.
 Was he right?